-When you send the right promotion to the right person at the right time, customers will be more likely to accept it than if you send every customer the same, generic offer.
+When restaurants send the right promotion to the right person at the right time, customers will be more likely to accept it than if you send every customer the same, generic offer.

 6. A Restaurant CRM Improves Your Loyalty Program

 Some restaurants have loyalty programs, like TouchBistro Loyalty, that double as a CRM platform.
 Customers sign up for loyalty programs because they want to be rewarded for their repeat business.
 When they do this, they opt in to letting the restaurant track and store data about their behavior and interactions with the business.